Accelerated 2nd Degree Bachelor of Science in Nursing (BSN)

-The deadline for application is November 15, 2019 (please write "Accelerated 2nd Degree BSN" in the comments section of the application so that is it routed to the correct advisor).
+The deadline for application is November 15, 2019.
 Applications will not be reviewed until after the deadline.

 Successful graduates are eligible to apply for licensure as a registered nurse and must pass the National Council Licensure Examination (NCLEX-RN) to practice.

 CHM 108 - Survey of General, Organic & Biochemistry (4)

 BIO 201 - Anatomy & Physiology I (4)

 BIO 202 - Anatomy & Physiology II (4)

 PHL 339 - Medical Ethics (3)